Would you like to propose an exhibit at the Chris White Gallery?

 About Exhibits at Chris White Gallery

 Gallery Dimensions: The gallery is large, with 80 linear feet of wall space in the upper level, and 170 linear feet in the lower level — 250 total linear feet in all.
 Floor space is 980 square feet in the upper level and 1,350 square feet in lower level, 2,330 square feet in all.
-Exhibits should fill one floor or both.
+Exhibits should fill the walls on one floor or both.
 Click here to see the floor plans in PDF format.